-Infographics are incredibly popular now, as they are a great way to display and share info.
+Infographics are viral now, as they are a great way to display and share info.
 Try listing statistics, data, and information, then put it in an attractive graphical form.

 Infographics can also go viral, as many people share them because they are so useful and digestible.